bradzickafoose/Advanced-Web-Applications---React-Bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.
+    * Tokens help in handling authentication.
+Many services require the client to provide proof that it’s authenticated with them.
+The server running these services can issue a JWT (JSON Web Token) as the authentication token, in exchange for correct login credentials.
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?
+    * Using HTTPS.
+Requiring authentication.
+Testing security and vulnerabilities.
+Encrypting form data.
+Using password fields for passwords, instead of text fields.
-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.
+    * The physical computer device that we call a web server is connected to the internet, and stores the code for different websites to be shared across the world at all times.
+When we load the code for our websites, or web apps, on a server like this, we would say that the server is “hosting” our website/app.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    * Create, Read, Update, Delete

 ## Project Set Up